-- WTB Expire The time before the wait-to-block timer expires. - ◆ WTR Expire The time before the wait-to-restore timer expires. - ◆ West/East Connects to next ring node to the west/east.
+- ◆ WTB Expire The time before the wait-to-block timer expires. - ◆ WTR Expire The time before the wait-to-restore timer expires.

+- ◆ Physical Ring Specifies the name of the physical ring on which the configured instance runs. - ◆ West/East Connects to next ring node to the west/east.